nodejs/node/doc/contributing/collaborator-guide.md

   For pull requests, it will look like `refs/pull/PR_NUMBER/head` (e.g. for pull request #42 -> `refs/pull/42/head`).
-* `REBASE_ONTO`: Change that to `origin/main` so the pull request gets rebased onto main.
+* `REBASE_ONTO`: Change that to `origin/main` so the pull request gets rebased onto `main`.
 This can especially be important for pull requests that have been open a while.

 Look at the list of jobs on the left hand side under "Build History" and copy